The 90 Day Practitioner

 - You are creating awareness and opening communication between your Inner Parent and Inner Child.

 Prior to starting half-hour sessions, your Inner Child knows that you, as the Inner Parent, were not listening to him/her.
-This caused the Inner Child to feel isolated and unloved and results in your Inner Child not trusting you.
+This caused the Inner Child to feel isolated and unloved and resulted in your Inner Child not trusting you.
 How would you feel if every time you asked for support or tried to express your feelings to your parents or best friend, you were either abused or ignored?

 Your Inner Child is hungry for attention.
 Attention and love are the same to your Inner Child.
 Most people do not care enough about their Inner Child to devote a daily thirty-minute session to the little darling.
-This plainly tells the Inner Child that it is not important to the Inner Parent; that it is unloved.
+This plainly proves to the Inner Child that it is not important to the Inner Parent; that it is unloved.

 If you always promise your best friend you are going to get together but you never do, what does that tell your best friend?
-What does that say about you as a friend?
+What does this say about you as a friend?
 In a similar manner, many people either ignore completely or pay only lip service to their Inner Child.
 Daily half-hour sessions put you in an elite group of people actually practicing what they preach.

-Daily sessions of Self-Parenting are “proof” to your Inner Child that you, its Inner Parent, is committed to caring for it on a physical, “real world” basis.
+Daily sessions of Self-Parenting are the “proof” to your Inner Child that you, its Inner Parent, is committed to caring for it on a physical, “real world” basis.
 Thirty minutes of your Inner Parent’s precious time has a real value that the Inner Child truly knows and learns to appreciate in a very specific way.
 Having begun sessions, you have established a new standard for your Self-Parenting relationship.
 After three months, your Inner Child will finally, though perhaps begrudgingly, become convinced enough to trust that you will continue this wonderful procedure he/she so desperately craves.

-Ninety days is the approximate amount of time it takes for the average Inner Child to develop a stable foundation of trust and security as well as to feel confident that the Inner Parent will continue these precious sessions as part of its daily routine.
+Ninety days is the approximate amount of time it takes for the average Inner Child to develop a stable foundation of trust and security as well as to feel confident that its Inner Parent will continue these precious sessions as part of its daily routine.

 Before starting half-hour sessions, your perception of which voice is your Inner Parent and which is your Inner Child will be unclear.
 Each session during your first month contributes to more certainty and understanding in this regard.
 If you are in a support group you will probably have at least two or three episodes in the first three months during which you discover the voice you thought was your Inner Child was actually your Inner Parent or vice-versa.